Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch5_literals.md

    evaluated according to the rules of literals.
  * A quasi-literal could be a statement enclosed in parentheses.
 In this case, the inner statement is evaluated.
- * A quasi-literal could be an uninterned symbol name (a tilde followed by a name), followed by another quasi-literal.
+ * A quasi-literal could be a sequence consisting of a tilde (`~`), then a name, then another quasi-literal.
 This form is called a sigil expression.

 ## Sigil Expressions